kaltura/developer-platform-docs/documentation/player-portal/android/getting-started-android.md

 ## Compile Options

 Depending on your Compile Settings, you might get an error about Invoke-customs or supported release versions.
-In that case should add java 1.8 to your compile options in `build.gradle``=
+In that case should add java 1.8 to your compile options in `build.gradle`

 {% highlight gradle %}
 android {